annarlandim/Recovery-of-seed-dispersal-interactions/README.txt

 6) animal_traits.xlsx - table S3 in the Supplementary Material.
 7) plant_traits.xlsx - table S4 in the Supplementary Material.

+## Produced from the script:

+8) jagsModel.txt - File in .txt-format containing the JAGS model code (produced by the script).

 ############
 SESSION INFO